 The problem that we address arises in program-analysis problems in which the semantics of statements is expressed using logical formulas that describe changes to core-relation values.
-When instrumentation relations (defined via logical formulas over the core relations) have been introduced to refine an abstraction, the challenge is to develop a method for obtaining values of the instrumentation relations that reflect the changes in core-relation values [Graf and Saïdi 1997; Das et al. 1999; McMillan 1999; Sagiv et al. 2002; Ball et al. 2001].
+When instrumentation relations (defined via logical formulas over the core relations) have been introduced to refine an abstraction, the challenge is to reflect the changes in core-relation values in the values of the instrumentation relations [Graf and Saïdi 1997; Das et al. 1999; McMillan 1999; Sagiv et al. 2002; Ball et al. 2001].
 The algorithm presented in this paper provides a way to create formulas that maintain correct values for the instrumentation relations, and thereby provides a way to generate, completely automatically, the part of the transformers of an abstract semantics that deals with instrumentation relations.
 The algorithm runs in time linear in the size of the instrumentation relation's defining formula.